 The Avis to Blue Apron’s Hertz?
 Not anymore!
 Berlin-based home meal kit Hello Fresh, which became a publicly traded company in November, is valued at more than twice rival Blue Apron.
-On the face of it, both brands deliver a very similar product to busy working people who are too tired or bored to cook at the end of the day.
-Where the two differ in side-by-side comparisons seems to come down to user experience, an area where no digital business can afford to disappoint in the battle for hearts and wallets (and stomachs).
-A recent battle of the boxes gave Hello Fresh particular props for its ability to customize meals by dietary needs, excellent customer service with a strong focus on user feedback, ability to skip weeks and easy cancellation – areas where Blue Apron’s customer recipe just can’t compete.
+On the face of it, both brands deliver a very similar product to busy working people who are too tired or bored to cook.
+Where the two differ seems to come down to user experience, an area where no digital business can afford to disappoint in the battle for hearts and wallets (and stomachs).
+A recent battle of the boxes gave Hello Fresh props for its ability to customize meals by dietary needs, excellent customer service with a strong focus on user feedback, ability to skip weeks and easy cancellation – areas where Blue Apron’s customer recipe just can’t compete.

 Making mattress companies green with envy

 The digital landscape is full of bed-in-a-box brands claiming product superiority.
 Many have the same claims of basic comfort and value, and a few have entered the organic, all-natural space.
 Avocado Green is one of those.
 But this maker of all-natural, organic mattresses is carving out a niche by billing itself as the most luxurious of the “natural” varieties.
-As more discerning bed buyers decide to buy online, those catering to a very specific niche appear to be winning the day.
-Avocado mattresses are made to order, by hand, which carries a certain amount of cachet with its desired audience.
+As more discerning bed buyers decide to buy online, those catering to a very specific segment seem to be winning the day.
+Avocado mattresses are made to order, by hand, which carries a certain cachet.
 As a business story, Avocado is also unusual in that the company is self-funded with very little advertising.
 But, between some very strong online reviews and early PR, they are making a dent in boxed bedding.

 While none of these brands are in the same category and they may not appeal to the same target audience, they do have some important things in common.
 Each has a very specific positioning, target audience and, importantly, a story (or more than one) to tell.
 There are lessons to be learned from each as new brands come on the scene in 2018.